By JOCELYN GECKER and JEROME PUGMIRE

 As a child in Belgrade, Djokovic developed an early passion for tennis.
 He trained at a club that used an empty swimming pool as a makeshift tennis court.
 He has spoken of practice sessions getting cut short and running to bomb shelters, and huddling with his family for nights on end, as NATO jets targeted the Serbian capital in 1999 during the war over Kosovo.

 Being exposed to emotional trauma so young gave him an early perspective on overcoming adversity, and crystalized his motivation.
-In Serbia, Djokovic is revered as a national hero who overcame the odds in the economically crippled country with few tennis courts to become the world’s No. 1 player.

 “Most people don’t decide what they want from life when they’re 6 years old, but I had,” Djokovic wrote in his 2013 diet and fitness book, “Serve to Win.”
 Inspired by watching Pete Sampras win Wimbledon on TV, he decided it would be him one day.
 “For the next 13 years, I gave every day of my life to reaching my goal.”